 Where to Stay in Kyoto

-Kyoto has many great ryokans (traditional Japanese inns) so consider if you would like to stay at a ryokan instead of a western hotel.
+Kyoto has many great ryokan (traditional Japanese inns) so consider if you would like to stay at a ryokan instead of a western hotel.

-These are our top picks for the best hotels and ryokans in Kyoto for every budget.
+These are our top picks for the best hotels and ryokan in Kyoto for every budget.

 The Ritz-Carlton, Kyoto.
 This is our top pick if looking for a hotel luxury experience.
 The Ritz-Carlton, Kyoto has a great location in Central Kyoto close to Gion and Pontocho and gets great reviews on tripadvisor.
 Opened in 2014 as the first luxury urban resort in Japan, The Ritz-Carlton is on the banks of the Kamogawa river with views of the Higashiyama mountains.
 The resort features four restaurants and bars, spa, pool, free wi-fi, in room refrigerator and some rooms have river views.
 Click here to read Tripadvisor reviews.